Simple Strategies for Supporting Students with Challenging Histories

 Jon Barberio, MA, LPCA — Edited by Richard Van Acker, EdD — 5 minute read

-While the title is “Supporting Students with Challenging Histories”, the reality for many educators is that history isn’t that long ago for children suffering from traumatic experiences.
-In some cases, it may only be a few hours ago.
-In my line of work, I have learned that for something to be internalized as a traumatic event, three components are required:
+While the title is “Supporting Students with Challenging Histories,” the reality for many educators is that the history isn’t that long ago for children who have suffered distressing experiences.
+In some cases, it may only have been a few hours ago.
+In my line of work, I have learned that for something to be internalized as a distressing event, three components are required:

 1. Life-threatening event(s), or one that is perceived as life-threatening